-Image advertising vs. financial promotions
+Image advertising

 As well as promoting particular products, we understand you also want to promote your 'brand'.
 Brand advertising is advertising that focuses on the firm's brand, to raise awareness, but which may, for example, refer to and promote particular products and services.
-'Image advertisements' are different, and are strictly defined: in effect, they consist of basic information about the firm, rather than promotion of the firm and its products.
+'Image advertisements' are different, and are strictly defined: they consist only of basic information about the firm.
 As such, image adverts attract exemptions from the rules.
 So you mustn't assume that, because you consider a communication to be a brand advertisement, then it is an image advertisement, with the consequent exemptions from the financial promotion rules.
 It's important that you carefully check the rules to determine exactly what an image advertisement is (see the box inset).